 This paper considers the problem of sequential decision making, where the outcome of one decision will influence the others, and the decisions are based on the expected utility.
-The examples we are considering are from oil exploration, where a company has a set of potential drilling sites, called prospects.
+Our motivation and main applications are from oil and gas exploration, where a petroleum company has a set of potential drilling sites, called prospects.
 For each prospect, we may either drill or not.
-The prospects may be drilled in any order.
-At each site, there is a cost of drilling, and a revenue if the well is a success, that is, oil or gas is discovered.
-Furthermore, the prospects are statistically dependent, and drilling at one prospect gives geological information that is used to update the probability of success at other prospects.
-In this way we gain information which can influence future decision making.
-The revenues are discounted, so that early successes are more valuable than later ones.
+There is a cost of drilling, but revenues if the well discovers oil or gas.
+The prospects are statistically dependent, and drilling at one prospect gives information that is used to update the probability of success at other prospects.
 The goal is to find an optimal drilling sequence, including when to stop drilling and abandon the remaining prospects.
-In order to achieve this goal, we are interested in designing a strategy or a policy for selecting the sequence of prospects, or at least the first few best prospects in such a sequence.
+Thus, we are interested in designing a strategy or a policy for selecting the sequence of prospects, or at least the first few best prospects in such a sequence.

 The optimization of the expected utility function is a trade-off between two factors: the direct gain from the exploitation, and the indirect gain of learning, or exploration, that helps us make informed future decisions.
-The balance between these is controlled by a discounting factor - with no discounting, the problem becomes a maximization of the value of information (VOI), whereas a high discounting factor leads to a greedy approach where only immediate gain counts.
+The balance between these is controlled by a discounting factor.
+With no discounting, the problem becomes a maximization of the value of information (VOI), whereas a high discounting factor leads to a greedy approach where only immediate gain counts.